 Easily found at the end of Route 414 on the La Scie Highway from the Dorset Trail, Route 410 (Baie Verte Highway Junction).

 La Scie is a large outport town with a population of 850, or so, which is served by a town council, our own ambulance service, local fire department, post office, grocery stores, hardware stores and gas stations.
 We have the Outport Museum and Tea Room, offering traditional Newfoundland cookery (voted one of the ‘Best Places to Eat in Canada’ every year since 2006!!), wonderful kitchen parties and the museum will inform you of our regional and local past.
-There is also a couple of restaurant/snack bars for meals on the go.
-As well we have a large recreation centre / arena for curling and hockey and where the Crab Fest is held during July most years.
-We also have a medical clinic open on Wednesdays, tanning salon and Scotia Bank.
+There are also a couple of restaurant/snack bars for meals on the go.
+As well, we have a large recreation centre / arena for curling and hockey and where the Crab Fest is held during July most years.
+We also have a Scotia Bank branch, open on Tuesday, Thursday and Fridays.
 For the little people there is a large playground and outdoor fitness equipment - a new installation as of June 2012 - beside the elementary school, and a skateboard park alongside a basketball court on Water Street.